 |Restoration of a Limited Liability Partnership To The Register|

 Restoration of a dissolved LLP: we will help with the administrative restoration of an LLP, assist with restoring a dissolved LLP back to the register.
 The following services are included upon the restoration of a struck-off LLP: the preparation of all paperwork; the application at the Companies House & treasure solicitors; the service of documents on the defendants & receiving a letter of no objection (a waiver letter).

-Restoring a dissolved LLP: it may be the case that an LLP didn't prepare and file its annual return and submit LLP annual accounts to the relevant authorities on time and was subsequently struck off the register of companies and LLPs - or that there were errors in the files.
-It could also be the case that an official office address was not maintained by the LLP, and for that reason it was struck off.
-Whatever the circumstances, Coddan will use its LLP restoration expertise and experience with the restoring of LLPs to try and get them reinstated.
-There are certain criteria that must be met under company and partnership law, including that the LLP must have been in business and trading when it was struck off and it must apply to be reinstated to the register within six years of being struck off.
+It may be the case that an LLP didn't prepare and file its annual return and submit annual accounts to the relevant authorities on time and was subsequently struck off the register of companies and LLPs - or that there were errors in the files.
+It could also be the case that an official office address was not maintained by the partnership, and for that reason it was struck off.
+Whatever the circumstances, Coddan will use its restoration expertise and experience with the restoring of LLPs to try and get them reinstated.
+There are certain criteria that must be met under company and partnership law, including that the limited liability partnership must have been in business and trading when it was struck off and it must apply to be reinstated to the register within six years of being struck off.

 This can happen when the LLP fails to submit statutory documents, where official correspondence is returned as undelivered or where the LLP does not appear to have any members.
 In these circumstances the registrar will send two official warning letters, querying whether the LLP is still in operation, to the registered office address.
 If these are not replied to he will place a notice in the relevant Gazette notifying of his intentions to strike off the LLP.
 If three months pass without response, the LLP will be struck from the register.